Year-end UK tax planning

 Income tax planning

-The marginal UK income tax rate remains unchanged at 45% for taxable income over £150,000, and 38.1% for dividends over this threshold.
-Scottish taxpayers still are subject to different rates, with a 46% rate for income (including dividends) over £150,000.
+The marginal UK income tax is currently 45% for taxable income over £150,000, and 38.1% for dividends over this threshold.
+Scottish taxpayers are now subject to different rates, with a 46% rate for income (including dividends) over £150,000.

 Accelerating or deferring income

 Individuals who have control over the timing of the receipt of income may consider either accelerating or deferring the receipt.
-Acceleration may be appropriate if the individual is expecting to be subject to a lower marginal rate in 2019/20 than 2020/21.
+Acceleration may be appropriate if the individual is expecting to be subject to a lower marginal rate in 2018/19 than 2019/20.
 Deferral may otherwise be appropriate in other cases, in order to defer the payment of taxes.
-It is important, of course, to check that the deferral is actually effective for tax purposes.
+It is important of course to check that the deferral is actually effective for tax purposes

 Cash gifts to UK charities (and certain European charities) are eligible for tax relief under the “gift aid” scheme.
 Under the mechanics of the relief, 20% of the gross gift is paid by HMRC to the charity.
 To give an example, for a 40% taxpayer making an £800 donation to a charity, the gross value of the gift is £1,000 since the charity can claim back £200 from HMRC.
 The individual may claim 20% tax relief on their tax return on the gross value, reducing the net cost to £600.
 He or she must have paid sufficient UK tax for the year in order to cover the 20% paid over by HMRC.